Transportation in Aachen

 The AVV tariff structure governs buses and trains in Aachen, Düren, and Heinsberg.

 Ticket types include single, day, monthly passes, and special regional fares.
-Tickets can be bought from apps, drivers, or at machines.

 Deutschlandticket

-- Valid for unlimited travel in 2nd class on all local and regional public transport across Germany.
+- It is a monthly subscription ticket costing €58 (which will increase to €63 from 2026), valid for unlimited travel in the second class on all local and regional public transport (buses, trams, U-Bahns, S-Bahns, Regionalbahnen, Regionalexpresse) throughout Germany.

 NRW Ticket